 4. Don’t keep the kids from your Ex

 Studies show that children can develop mental health issues when there is a disruption of a parent-child relationship.
 Do what you can to support your children’s relationship with their other parent.
 There are special circumstances, however, where you should keep your children away from your Ex, like when there has been a history of domestic or substance abuse.
 In these cases, supervised visitation is the best way for your Ex to have contact with your children.

 Coaching your children to say what you want is a big no-no. During the divorce process, you may deal with a judge and possibly a custody evaluator—both are trained specialists and will know if your kids are repeating lines they’ve heard from you.
 Not only will this make you look bad, but it will put your kids in a terrible position.
 Divorce is a difficult situation for them, too, and coaching your children could confuse them more.

-6. Don’t go to court with your child
+6. Don’t go to court with your children

-If you become involved in a custody battle, it might seem like a good idea to take your child to a court proceeding to sway a judge’s decision.
+If you become involved in a custody battle, it might seem like a good idea to take your children to a court proceeding to sway a judge’s decision.
 But this could backfire.
-A courtroom is no place for a child and dragging yours along could make you seem manipulative or irrational.
-If no one is available to care for your little one while you attend Family Court, many courts offer children’s waiting rooms.
+A courtroom is no place for children and dragging yours along could make you seem manipulative or irrational.
+If no one is available to care for your little ones while you attend Family Court, many courts offer children’s waiting rooms.

 7. Don’t make false claims

 If you do go to court, making false claims about your Ex is one of the worst things you can do.
 Lying under oath and fabricating statements are considered perjury, a crime punishable with fines or jail time.
 Getting caught making false claims is also likely to affect your request for custody; you could even be brought back to court to have a final order changed.
 To avoid these and other sticky situations, always acknowledge the truth of events.